jr0cket/heroku-java-workshop-content/heroku-overview/scalable-apps.md

   Heroku provides you with a highly scalable platform on which to run all your applications.
 You can scale almost instantly by selecting the resources (dyno's) you need and Heroku automatically provisions them for you.

-  Simply throwing more and more resources to handle traffic with your app just makes any Paas or IaaS service feel expensive.
-It is therefore important to understand how your app will scale to get the best value from the Heroku platform.

 ![Heroku scaling](../images/heroku-features-scaling-dynos.png)

-### Scalable platform != Scalable Apps
+  You can scale individual dynos (application processes) to create a very effective and highly scalable app, scaling each part up and down as required.
+To scale effectively you need to gain understanding of how your application is going to be used and monitor how well it performs under various loads.

+> **Warning** Simply throwing more and more resources to handle traffic with your app makes any Paas or IaaS service feel expensive.
+[Monitoring App Performance](monitoring-performance.html) helps you get the most value from the Heroku platform.

+## Designing scalable apps

   Application design is still your responsibility.
 However Heroku share with your their experiences in running their own scalable apps and those of its customers.